Marburg

-Having been awarded town privileges in 1222, Marburg served as capital of the landgraviate of Hessen-Marburg during periods of the fifteenth to seventeenth centuries.
+Having been awarded town privileges in 1222, Marburg served as capital of the landgraviate of Hessen-Marburg during periods of the 15th to 17th centuries.
 The University of Marburg was founded in 1527 and dominates the public life in the town to this day.

-Marburg is a historic centre of the pharmaceutical industry in Germany, and there is a plant in the town (by BioNTech) to produce vaccines to tackle Covid-19.
+Marburg is a historic centre of the pharmaceutical industry in Germany, and there is a plant in the town (by BioNTech) to produce vaccines to tackle COVID-19.

 History

 Founding and early history

 Like many settlements, Marburg developed at the crossroads of two important early medieval highways: the trade route linking Cologne and Prague and the trade route from the North Sea to the Alps and on to Italy, the former crossing the river Lahn here.
 A first mention of the settlement dates from 822 in the Reinhardsbrunner Chronik.
 The settlement was protected and customs were raised by a small castle built during the ninth or tenth century by the Giso.
 Marburg has been a town since 1140, as proven by coins.
 From the Gisos, it fell around that time to the Landgraves of Thuringia, residing on the Wartburg above Eisenach.